Hawa-codes/Loop2-step9/README.md

 # loop2step9
-*An implementation of Smartphone frame design with HTML/CSS*
+*An implementation of Route Info Card with HTML/CSS*

 ## Getting Started
 Clone or download this repository and run with a local server of open index.html with your favorite browser